cyberartemio/wof-pwnagotchi-plugin/README.md

 > [!TIP]
-> If you want to run Wall of Flippers as a systemd daemon (i.e. headless mode), download and use the version from [this branch](https://github.com/cyberartemio/Wall-of-Flippers/tree/daemon-mode).
+> If you want to run Wall of Flippers as a systemd daemon (i.e. headless mode), download and use the version from [my repo](https://github.com/cyberartemio/Wall-of-Flippers) (you can follow the PR status on the official branch [here](https://github.com/K3YOMI/Wall-of-Flippers/pull/18)).
 For the installation process, check out the Pwnagotchi guide inside the `README.md`.

 ## 🚀 Installation